ComfyNodePRs/PR-ComfyUI-Timer-Nodes-87c7fd56/README.md

 The input value is passed through unchanged.

-2. TimerStop

-Purpose: Calculates and appends the runtime since the timer was started.

-Inputs:

-value (any): Data to pass through the node.

-Outputs:

-STRING: The runtime in a human-readable format appended to the input value.

-value (any): The input value passed through unchanged.

-3. TimerStringConcat
+2. TimerStringConcat

-Purpose: Appends the runtime to a given string.
+Purpose: Appends the current runtime to a given string.

 Inputs: